How a cosmetics company representing African culture, vitality, and pride was "canceled" because of a known racist influencer.

 Other prominent Black beauty bloggers like Jackie Aina and Alissa Ashley accused Juvia's Place of ignoring them and choosing more prominent white beauty bloggers to endorse their products over them.
 Aina, in particular, critiqued the company for selling out and using "pro-black imagery to lure black [money], only to step over them on the way to the top and reject them when you get there."

 “all skinfolk ain’t kinfolk”🙁 I can’t align myself with any brand, black-owned or not, that purposely taunts their… https://t.co/vUfSaI0Lov— Naira Banks (@Naira Banks)1560657850.0

-Ultimately, critics overlooked the fact that Juvia's Place didn't send Jeffree Star the products or ask him to review them.
+Ultimately, critics overlooked the fact that Juvia's Place didn't send Jeffree Star the products, nor did they ask him for a review.
 He heard about the brand's exceptional quality from fellow beauty blogger NikkiTutorials and sought out the products at his local Ulta Beauty store.
-He was not paid nor given a commission, as Eburu later explained on Instagram.
+Star was not paid nor given a commission, as Eburu later explained on Instagram.

 So how was Juvia's Place supposed to remain "loyal" to its customers?
 By rejecting free exposure to millions of new customers?

 Eburu soon made it clear that her company is about representing Black culture in a major mainstream industry that's historically overlooked (and commodified) the Black community.
 Her products are designed to embody African culture, vitality, and pride–so wouldn't the disservice to the Black community be to refuse mainstream attention?